-NOTE:

-Row 18 entry is added as an additional "Other" category in this table.
+NOTE: Row 18 entry is added as an additional "Other" category in this table.
 The DWR template would not allow Column A or B to be edited to denote this.
 This category refers to a Water Truck Fill Station beneficial use.

-Submittal Table 6-6 Retail: Methods to Expand Future Recycled Water Use Supplier does not plan to expand recycled water use in the future.
+Submittal Table 6-6 F Submittal Table 6-6 Retail: Methods to Expand Future Recycled Water Use Supplier does not plan to expand recycled water use in the future.
 Supplier will not complete the table below but will provide narrative explanation.
-Section 5.3, page 33 Provide page location of narrative in UWMP Name of Action Description Planned Implementation Year Expected Increase in Recycled Water Use Add additional rows as needed Recycled Water Optimization Report This report will provide guidance for future expansion and operations.
+Section 5.3, page 33 Provide page location of narrative in UWMF rovide page location of narrative in UWMP Name of Action Description Planned Implementation Year Expected Increase in Recycled Water Use Add additional rows as ne eded Recycled Water Optimization Report This report will provide guidance for future expansion and operations.
 TBD N/A Potable Reuse Direct/Indirect potable reuse not economically feasible at present.
 Assuming economic, political, and environmental feasibility, could potentially reuse all BWRP effluent.
 TBD 5,000 Recycled Water Exchange with City of LA Recycled water produced at BWRP exchanged for groundwater credits in-kind. ongoing 260 Current Recycled Water Policy Enforcement Whenever feasible, BWP will extend distribution to potential users.
-Potential new usage is continually identified. ongoing 200 5,460
+Potential new usage is continually identified. ongoing 200 Total 5,460